 Saimaa ringed seal

-- Mankind is the seal’s sole enemy and net fishing is its greatest threat.
+- Mankind is the sole enemy of Saimaa ringed seal and net fishing is its greatest threat.

 - The Saimaa ringed seal is a subspecies of the ringed seal.
 It is bigger in size than its closest relatives, the Ladoga ringed seal (Russia) and the Baltic ringed seal, with a length of 130-145 cm (4 “3-4 “7) and a weight of 50-90 kg (110-198 lbs).